mtsmn/IoT/cloudant_connector.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Connecting and configuring a historian service by using a {{site.data.keyword.cloudant_short_notm}}
+# Connecting and configuring a historian service by using an {{site.data.keyword.cloudant_short_notm}} database service
 {: #cloudant_main}

-Connecting a {{site.data.keyword.cloudantfull}} service to your {{site.data.keyword.iot_full}} allows you to store and access your device data.
+Connecting an {{site.data.keyword.cloudantfull}} service to {{site.data.keyword.iot_full}} allows you to store and access your device data.
 Device data is stored in daily, weekly, or monthly databases depending on your selected bucket interval.

-When you begin using a {{site.data.keyword.cloudant_short_notm}} to store device data three databases are automatically created, one database is created for the current bucket interval, one for the upcoming interval, and one configuration database.
-Design documents can be added to the configuration database and will be copied to new databases as they are created.
-When the end of an interval is reached device data is stored in the bucket database for the new interval, and a new database is created for the following interval.
+When you begin using an {{site.data.keyword.cloudant_short_notm}} service to store device data, three databases are automatically created; one database is created for the current bucket interval, one for the upcoming interval, and one configuration database.
+Design documents can be added to the configuration database and are copied to new databases as they are created.
+When the end of an interval is reached, device data is stored in the bucket database for the new interval and a new database is created for the following interval.

 When device data is sent to a database it can be stored in one of two ways.
-If the data is valid JSON and the format of the device event is set to `JSON`, the device data will be stored in the following format:
+If the data is valid JSON and the format of the device event is set to `JSON`, the device data is stored in the following format:

 ```json